-Introduces dogs and their owners to Agility obstacles and basic handling techniques.
+Introduces dogs and their owners to Agility jumps, tunnels, weaves, and basic handling techniques.
 Safety and the confidence of dogs and handlers is a priority; correct performance of obstacles is emphasized throughout the class.
-It is preferred that students have completed Fun-dations prior to this class.
+It is preferred that students have completed Fun-dations and are able to work safely off lead around other dogs.

-This is a continuation of Agility 101.
-Participants in this class will add to the skills learned in Agility 101.
-Teams (handler/dog) will gain confidence in the performance of obstacles and work on skills that will prepare them for the AKC Agility Course Tests.
+Prerequisite: Completion of Agility 101 and Agility 102, or Instructor Approval Agility 201 is a continuation of Agility 101 and 102.
+Participants in this class will add to the skills learned in Agility 101 and 102.
+Teams (handler/dog) will gain confidence in the performance of all obstacles and work on skills that will prepare them for the AKC Agility Course Tests.

 Agility Course Test (ACT) - entry level